jazzyjackson/MIXINTvNegative1/Readme.markdown

 Adding functionality:
 Functionality may come in the form of a program in any language kept in the spiders directory, to be executed on command for any user, or as new definitions for custom components, or a combination thereof: custom elements that rely on some back end functionality.

+# defining stuff via concepts
+~concept something [word word word] requires rebuilding, but becomes part of pre-volley vocabuluary (language parsing)

+transient (temporary) facts loaded per volley, get loaded after the language parsing you can define concepts with fact triples (word member concept), but they have to be permenant facts to be involved in language parsing